IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 ### JMS

-When testing JMS component, there are some stuff which we do not support.
+When testing JMS component, there are a few limitations.

-Original jms `Message` and jms `Session` are not provided within the exchange.
+Original JMS `Message` and JMS `Session` are not provided within the exchange.
 That means if there is some logic within the route which is based on these elements, tests for that kind of route could not be created.
-Instead of original jms Message, we provide our custom implementation `SIPJmsTextMessage` which is there to support Test Kit testing purpose.
+Instead of original JMS Message, we provide our custom implementation `SIPJmsTextMessage` which is there to support Test Kit testing purpose.

 When providing camel JMS specified headers within test case definition, there are 3 following headers which could not be provided with simple String value, hence we skip adding these values and keep default ones (`JMSDestination`, `JMSReplyTo`, `JMSCorrelationIDAsBytes`).

-If logic of the route lean on jms component type converters or custom type converter option, tests could not be created.
+If the logic of a route leans on JMS component type converters or custom type converter option, tests can not be created.
+Currently, type converters are not supported and only possible values are simple String or JSON.
-Currently, type converters are not supported and only possible values to provide are simple String or Json.
-But in case of json, type conversion should be done somewhere in the route and outside jms component.
+But in case of json, type conversion should be done somewhere in the route and outside JMS component.

 # Complete example